|

 from 1981-1987; he served on U.S. Senator Paul

-Simon’s Advisory Committee from 1984-1988; he
+Simon's Advisory Committee from 1984-1988; he was a

-was a director of the National Board for
+director of the National Board for Professional

-Professional Teaching Standards in Washington,
+Teaching Standards in Washington, D.C., from

-D.C., from 1989-1995; and he has twice served as
+1989-1995; and he has three times served as

 chairman of the Asian American Coalition of

-Chicago — in 1989 and 1997.
+Chicago in 1989, 1997, and 2005.

 Nguyen-Trung Hieu is a public servant.
 He served